Delaware County verdict in auto accident case for girl injured at notoriously dangerous intersection. (Robley)

 It's difficult to think of an invention more intrinsically linked to American independence and innovation as the automobile.

-From the early 20th century, when cars replaced horse-drawn carriages and at the same time expanded individual opportunities, to the potential of today's cutting-edge electric cars to reduce environmental pollutants, the auto accident attorneys at Kline & Specter, PC, recognize the pivotal role that motor vehicles of all kinds have played in the American economy as well as popular culture.
+From the early 20th century, when cars replaced horse-drawn carriages and at the same time expanded individual opportunities, to the potential of today's cutting-edge electric cars to reduce environmental pollutants, the car accident attorneys at Kline & Specter, PC, recognize the pivotal role that motor vehicles of all kinds have played in the American economy as well as popular culture.

 Our lawyers also are intimately familiar with the havoc that a serious car accident can wreak on a person's life.
 We know that after you or a loved one is seriously injured in a motor vehicle accident, your life changes in an instant, and we are here to help.

-A capable, experienced personal injury attorney provides valuable assistance and insight in the aftermath of a car accident.
+A capable, experienced auto accident attorney provides valuable assistance and insight in the aftermath of a car accident.
 You can count on that when you reach out to one of the auto accident lawyers at Kline & Specter in Philadelphia online or by telephone: (800) 243-1100.
 Our accident lawyers, five of whom also are physicians, proudly safeguard the rights of accident victims in Pennsylvania, New Jersey, Delaware and nationwide.

 -Tom Romano of Warminster, Pa.